Child mental health and wellbeing

 Know where to get further support

-Whether your child is at home or at school, make sure that you know who to contact at school if you or your child needs additional or specialist mental health support.
-Schools will be considering how they support pupil wellbeing in the transition back to school and you should be aware of what new arrangements and additional pastoral support will be in place, as well as existing provision.
-Continue to talk to your school if you need pastoral support to be provided remotely and discuss how this will work.
+Make sure that you know who to contact at school if you or your child need additional mental health support.
+Schools will have considered what support they can provide to support pupil wellbeing during lockdown and you should be aware of what new arrangements and/or additional pastoral support will be in place.
+The NEU has also put together a list of national helplines that may be helpful to support your family.

 If your child has a specific diagnosed mental health condition or has a special educational need or learning disability, you may find the following websites useful: